Graphite-Epoxy Motor: GEM 40

 The GEM 40 was a 40.4 in solid rocket motor developed for the 7000-series Delta II launch vehicle beginning in 1987 by Hercules.
 Its first flight took place in 1990 on the USA-66 mission, when 9 boosters were used on a Delta II 7925 launcher.
 The use of composite materials allowed for casings lighter than the steel casings of the Castor 4 SRMs they replaced.
 The reduction in weight was used to extend the GEM 40 by 1.8 m compared to the Castor 4 used on 6000-series Delta II.
 Delta II vehicles could be configured with three, four, or nine GEM 40 boosters.
 When using three or four boosters, all GEM 40s were ignited on the ground.
 On nine-booster Delta II, six were ignited on the ground; the remaining three were ignited in flight after burnout of the first six.
-A variant with a thrust-vectoring nozzle, the GEM 40VN, was developed for the Ground-based Midcourse Defense anti-ballistic missile program, but GMD later switched to Orion-50-based missile.

 Failures

-On August 5, 1995, an air-lit GEM 40 failed to separate from a Delta II 7925 carrying Koreasat 1.
+On August 5, 1995, a GEM 40 failed to separate from a Delta II 7925 carrying Koreasat 1.
 The excess mass of the booster resulted in the satellite reaching a lower orbit than intended.
 The satellite was able to correct for the error using on-board propellant.

 On January 17, 1997, a Delta II (Delta 241) exploded due to a catastrophic failure in a GEM 40.
 The failure triggered the launch vehicle's self-destruct function 13 seconds after ignition.
 An Air Force investigation determined that the motor's casing had been damaged prior to launch, causing the case to split open soon after ignition.

+GEM 40VN

+The GEM 40VN, a thrust-vectoring variant of the GEM 40, was developed for the Ground-Based Midcourse Defense (GMD) anti-ballistic missile program.
+It uses the same basic motor configuration as the GEM 40, with a modified nozzle assembly providing up to ±6-degree thrust vector control.
+The motor can be configured for in-line or strap-on applications, and an extended nozzle is available for air ignition.
+A version was qualified for use on the Boost Vehicle/Boost Vehicle Plus (BV/BV+) configurations of the GMD interceptor program.
+The program later switched to an Orion 50-based missile.